Cameron Brate Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Season Stats

-- Brate has racked up 233 yards on 28 receptions with four touchdowns, averaging 14.6 yards per game, on 54 targets.
+- Brate has added 28 receptions for 233 yards and four touchdowns.
+He's been targeted 54 times, producing 14.6 yards per game.

-- Brate has been the target of 54 of his team's 692 passing attempts this season, or 7.8% of the target share.

-- Brate has seen the ball thrown his way 20 times in the red zone this season, 17.2% of his team's 116 red zone pass attempts.
+- Brate (20 red zone targets) has been the recipient of 17.2% of his team's 116 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Brate's matchup with the Panthers.